Guiding people to move with a greater sense of comfort, joy, ease and freedom.

 I teach yoga-based movement practices because I want to share my knowledge and enthusiasm for how movement helps us feel better.
 I began my formal study of movement in 1997 during my quest to find a way to ease pain associated with scoliosis.
 I quickly discovered that conscious focused movement not only helped ease my pain, but was great training for my mind and inspirational for my spirit.
 This discovery led me to explore many movement modalities with yoga as a central focus.
 I teach and practice with a whole-body approach to movement where the connections of mind, body and spirit are paramount.
 I apply biomechanical and neurological understandings of the body-mind connection to teach in a way that is accessible and challenging.
 While my teaching manner tends towards the playful, I am very serious about teaching careful alignment and physical safety.
 My ultimate goal is to guide and support people to move and therefore live with a greater sense of comfort, ease, joy and freedom.

 I graduated from the Piedmont Yoga Studio’s Advanced Studies 650+ hour program in 2001 and studied in Pune with the Iyengars.
 Central to my teaching is also my background as a Nutritious Movement™ Certified Restorative Exercise Specialist and an R, I, S & T certified Z-Health neurocentric based fitness trainer.
 I am also certified by Elise Miller as a Yoga for Scoliosis Trainer, have trained in Schroth methodologies and completed Adaptive Yoga Training with MindBody Solutions.
 I hold a teacher certification in Yoga and Jewish Spirituality from the Institute of Jewish Spirituality.
-I also hold an MA in Anthropology from Stanford University.
+I also hold an MA (PhD-ABD) in Anthropology from Stanford University.
 Before moving to Maui, I served for 18 years as Spiritual Leader and educator at Kehilla Community Synagogue in the San Francisco Bay Area.
-I continue to officiate Jewish life-cycle ceremonies and enjoy facilitating Jewish and non-sectarian weddings.
+I was ordained as a rabbi in 2021 and enjoy weaving movement practices with Jewish practices.
+I also officiate Jewish and multi-faith life cycle ceremonies. mauirabbi.com

 I believe that being a student is essential to being a good teacher.
 I am grateful for my many teachers including Elise Miller, Donald Moyer, Mary Paffard, Richard Rosen, JinSung, Matthew Sanford, Katy Bowman, Dr. Eric Cobb and for my students from whom I continue to learn a tremendous amount.